vbadri911/News_Spread_Engine_TR_V2/README.md

 - Stop losing on fake scanner data

 ### Who needs this?
-- Options traders tired of garbage scanners
+- Stock and Options traders tired of garbage scanners
 - Anyone trading with real money (not paper)
-- People who want data, not opinions
+- People who want data, not opinions (news headlines)
-- Traders with $5K+ accounts
+- Traders who want to make thier own decisions and not rely on an advisor.

 ### Common ground
 Everyone wants: